The Greeting that Went Viral

 His authority could not be questioned.
 He was who he said he was.
 Now people had to choose what they would do with the information.

 There is no doubt that people questioned the truth of these events.
 How could they not?
 Unless you were there, it is pretty hard to believe.

 But if you are willing to seek the truth.
 The evidence was there, and it is still available today.
 In 1 Corinthians 15, Paul states that Jesus appeared to 500+ people after his resurrection.
 Then, he basically dares them to go talk to the witnesses and ask them if it is true.
 Paul did not fear or doubt the response of the witnesses because he had already seen the results of this historical moment.

 But it’s 2021, and all of those witnesses have fallen asleep (died), as Paul would say.
 So, how do we know today that the resurrection is true?

 Well, in the same way that Jesus changed his disciples, He continues to change people today.

 He has redeemed me.
-When I was younger, I spent all of my energies on my reputation and its advancement.
-As I have learned to abide in Christ and the power of his resurrection, I have seen the beginnings of a resurrection within my own life.
+When I was younger, I spent all of my energies on my reputation and advancement.
+As I have learned to abide in Christ and the power of his resurrection, I have seen a resurrection within my own life.
 As I put to death my selfish ambitions and sinful desires, I see something new arise in its place.
 Peace in times of trouble.
-Love for people who dislike me.
+I love people who dislike me.
 Joy amid suffering.

 Could better proof of the resurrection be found?
 The power of the resurrection is still alive and making a difference today.
 None of these things could happen in my power.
 It is against my nature.
 But Jesus continues to do the impossible every day.

-Everyone is going to be saying the Paschal greeting today, but before you say it yourself.
-Ask yourself, Do I really believe what I am saying?
+Everyone will be saying the Paschal greeting today, but before you say it yourself.
+Ask yourself, Do I believe what I am saying?
 Is it going to make a difference in my life this year?
 Do I believe it enough to proclaim it?
 Even if it is unpopular, even if it gets me in trouble.
 Here is my answer: